-Deep commitment to innovation: Germany is one of the world's top ten most innovative countries, with a strong focus on leveraging science economic for gain.
-Germany's government exhibits its strong commitment to applied research by sponsoring research institutes, encouraging the formation of start-up enterprises, and licensing intellectual property to enable academics to transition from academia to other fields.
+Deep commitment to innovation: Germany is one of the world's top ten most innovative countries, with a strong focus on leveraging science for economic gain. government exhibits its strong commitment to research by sponsoring research applied institutes, encouraging the formation of start-up enterprises, and licensing intellectual property to enable academics to transition from academia to other fields.